 Air France offers one of the world’s most exclusive first class products.
 It’s not only exclusive in terms of the size of the first class cabins, but also in terms of how few ways there are to get into these cabins with miles.
-So in this post I wanted to go over the details of that, especially as Air France has added new first class award restrictions as of 2023.
+In this post I wanted to go over the details of that, especially as Air France has added new first class award restrictions as of 2023.

 Basics of Air France La Premiere first class

 Air France’s first class, known as La Premiere (“the first” in French), is one of the world’s best first class experiences.
 Personally I rank the inflight product as being the second best in the world, while I rank the ground experience as being the best in the world.